 [Video ends]

 Thank you.
 That is OK.
 On the next slide we will do the last category which is learning/cognitive.
 Google features large as it does in many areas too.
 Google lens really useful.
 Not only for low vision to see what you are picking out of the cupboard with learning difficulties as well you can recognise objects and tap through to get useful information about it or to have the ingredients or the cooking instructions spoken out to you, for example, which you can do.
 So, yeah, really, really powerful.
 Just download it and have a play, guys.
 It's amazing.
 Fake a photograph of each other and see if it says how old you are.
 Always good for a laugh.
 AI visual search.
 You have tried it online to be able to find images and stuff.
 It's the same technology at its heart being able to, not just search for text, but search for objects and images online too.
 Helpicto, French only, a good example of where you can take text, sentences and turn them into pictures, helpful pictures.
-You may have heard of symbolbased languages like Makaton, this is useful for people with a cognitive impairment to be able to understand written text and having them spoken out by Google, the likes of Google lens or Seeing AI or whatever it helps as well.
+You may have heard of symbol-based languages like Makaton, this is useful for people with a cognitive impairment to be able to understand written text and having them spoken out by Google, the likes of Google lens or Seeing AI or whatever it helps as well.
 Goblin Tools is a web service.
 It basically just is a really smart AI powered to do list.
 It does use AI.
 It's not like breaking down things for, that you have put in there to give you each item as a time, 1 to 10, in your to do list, it will create the to do list for you.
 Use smarts to look at what you have put down as a particular task and go away and find out how you could break that down.
 Like a Google search or a chat GDP search and give a breakdown of how to perform those etc. Really useful.
 Look at that.
 We will finish off before we hand over to Tamsin.
 Looking at Rabbit R1 the communications show a couple of months ago.
 This is Rabbit we will watch a flavour from this video.
 We won't watch it all again.
 I will give my comments afterwards.

 [Video Playing]